lasuillard/django-slack-tools/README.md

 - [ ] Django template support

+- [ ] New Django apps and helpers for Slack features such as modals, event subscription, etc.

 Currently it is focused on messaging features.
 In future, hoping to bring more helpful features across Slack Bot ecosystem, such as event subscriptions, modals, bot interactions, etc.

 ## 🚀 Installation